 Ives attended and played football for what is now Eastern Illinois University for two years, but decided he was wasting his time.
-He tried to launch a recording career, but his first effort, a version of "Behind the Clouds," was rejected by a label in Richmond, Indiana, and so Ives hit the road.
+He tried to launch a recording career but his first effort, a version of "Behind the Clouds," was rejected by a label in Richmond, Ind., and so Ives hit the road.

 Ives was drafted into the Army, where he served by performing in the cast of Irving Berlin's traveling This is the Army show, a production intended to inspire patriotism and boost the country’s morale.
 He also made recordings for the Office of War Information.

-But controversy hit when Burl Ives' name appeared on the Red Channels pamphlet identifying him as a suspected Communist, effectively blacklisting him from Hollywood.
-In 1952, Ives was called before the House Un-American Activities Committee and, unlike many of his contemporaries, he agreed to testify (though he did not "name names").
-The move allowed him to return to films, but embittered many of his friends from the folk scene, including Pete Seeger, who wouldn't reconcile with Ives for some four decades.
+But controversy hit when Ives' name appeared in a Red Channels pamphlet identifying him as a suspected Communist, effectively blacklisting him from Hollywood.
+In 1952 Ives was called before the House Un-American Activities Committee and, unlike many of his contemporaries, he agreed to testify (though he did not "name names").
+The move allowed him to return to films, but embittered many of his friends from the folk scene, including Seeger, who wouldn't reconcile with Ives for four decades.

 After clearing his name from the blacklist, Ives appeared in a number of notable movies, including East of Eden, directed by fellow HUAC testifier Elia Kazan.
-Playing against type, the avuncular Ives would be cast as domineering Big Daddy in 1958's Cat on a Hot Tin Roof.
-And for his role in William Wyler's The Big Country (1958), Burl Ives won the Academy Award for Best Supporting Actor.
+Playing against type, the avuncular Ives would be cast as domineering Big Daddy in 1958's Cat on a Hot Tin Roof with Elizabeth Taylor and Paul Newman.
+And for his role in William Wyler's The Big Country (1958), Ives won the Academy Award for Best Supporting Actor.

 Work continued on the music front, too, with 1953's The Burl Ives Songbook becoming required guitar case material for practicing folkies.
-Ives also recorded 120 songs for the Encyclopedia Britannica's six-album collection Historical America in Song and, in 1961, had another best-selling song with "A Little Bitty Tear," a country song written by Hank Cochran that would reach #9 on the charts.
+Ives also recorded 120 songs for the Encyclopedia Britannica's six-album collection Historical America in Song and in 1961 had another best-selling song with "A Little Bitty Tear," a country song written by Hank Cochran that would reach No. 9 on the charts.

-In 1988, Burl Ives starred in The Mystic Trumpeter, a one-man stage production about Walt Whitman that Ives had written in collaboration with his second wife.
+In 1988 Ives starred in The Mystic Trumpeter, a one-man stage production about Walt Whitman that Ives had written in collaboration with his second wife.
 He retired from showbiz on his 80th birthday.

 A lifelong pipe smoker, Ives was diagnosed with mouth cancer in 1994.
-A year later, he was dead at the age of 85.
+A year later, he died at 85.

 "I think my life has been a long, slow process of trying to move closer and closer to the spirit by moving closer and closer to the heart," he once said.
 "I'm not at all afraid of death, because I see that my life is just a matter of growth and change.
 If a piece of wood will never die, this bouncy thing called Burl will never die as well."